 • wet ears, groin and paw pads with cold water;

-• you can put a wet towel on your head;
+• You can put a wet towel on your head;

 • move the dog to a cool place (on the tiles in the bathroom, on the balcony, etc.);

-• give your pet cold fresh water to drink;
+• Give your pet cold fresh water;

 How to raise the temperature?